erikwaskiewicz/ctdna-project/env/docker_images/ctdna-sinvict/README.md

 Docker image for running the SiNVICT variant caller as part of the ctDNA Nextflow pipeline (https://github.com/sfu-compbio/sinvict).

+Based on the Miniconda3 base image (v4.7.10), with these packages installed through conda:
-Includes bam-readcount for pre-processing BAMs.
+- bam-readcount v0.8 (requirement for SiNVICT)
+- bcftools v1.9 (to produce VCF output files)

+SiNVICT isn't available through Conda and is installed through git and make.

 The following requirements are installed through apt-get:

-- build-essential
+- build-essential (required to build SiNVICT)
-- git
+- git (required to build SiNVICT)
-- software-properties-common
-- cmake
-- libncurses-dev
-- zlib1g-dev
-- patch
+- gawk (Required for Nextflow reports)
+- procps (Required for Nextflow reports)

 GitHub: https://github.com/erikwaskiewicz/ctdna-project/